PDF guide··10 min read·Updated April 24, 2026

 2. Click Compress PDF

-3. Read the honest verdict and download
+3. See the honest verdict and download

-Compression result panel showing '32.4% smaller', 18.5 KB to 12.5 KB, saved 6.0 KB, with a breakdown: stripped 8 metadata fields, removed 0 embedded thumbnails, re-packed with object streams (lossless).
+Result panel showing '32.4% smaller', 18.5 KB → 12.5 KB, saved 6.0 KB, with breakdown: stripped 8 metadata fields, removed 0 embedded thumbnails, re-packed with object streams (lossless).

 Try it yourself